tigershi/spring-boot-netty-http-web/README.md

-# netty http server with spring boot
+# Netty http server with spring boot

-  netty-http-server base on netty4.x.
+  netty-http-server is base on netty4.x.
 It can provide restful style MVC framework and use as mirco-server.
 It also can integrate with spring-boot seamlessly and annotate the implementation (response json body, requestbody , requestparameter, pathvalue parameter auto-inject), interceptor, restful-controller, listener and exceptionHandler function

 ## advantages

-* annotate restful style MVC framework and use as mirco-server
+* annotate restful style MVC framework and use as mirco-serverN
 * support HTTPS
 * support use @NettyRestController as controller
 * integrate with spring-boot seamlessly